nexusformat/definitions/manual/source/datarules.rst

 time-of-flight monitors.

 .. index::
-	automatic plotting
-	NeXus basic motivation; default plot
-	! plottable data; how to find it
+	plotting; how to find data

 .. _Find-Plottable-Data: